What are your personal MUST HAVE Add-Ons/Accessories for your Slate?

 1995 Mazda B Series.

-Compared to what I'm driving now, the blank Slate is positively luxurious. aircon, Back up cam, heater with no weird smells, intermittent wipers, any thing else is just a bonus.
+Compared to what I'm driving now, the blank Slate is positively luxurious.
+Aircon, back up cam, heater with no weird smells, intermittent wipers, any thing else is just a bonus.
 I like the bench seat, but I really do slide around a bit.
 No must haves' just bring it and lemme drive it!

 Crazygutgut